Luyaochen1/glabapp_deploy/README.md

 # Steps to step a redis-celery-flask job queue system

-This is a step-by-step guide of implementing a python job queue with redis, celery, and Flask ( using a CTA core detection program by Giancardo Lab ).
+This is a step-by-step guide of implementing a python based job queue with redis, celery, and flask ( with a CTA core detection algothium by Giancardo Lab ).

 ## introduction

 The implementation is Docker-based.
-This document will cover the step-by-step installation for Celery and Flask, while the REDIS comes from a prebuilt docker image.
+This document will cover the step-by-step installation for Celery job server and Flask web server, while the REDIS database server comes from a prebuilt docker image.

 A high-level diagram is like this: